colin-walker/php-rssCloud/README.md

 /ping/ will return an XML request body with success="true" or "false" depending on whether the feed has changed since the last ping.

+If the server fails to notify any given subscriber it will increment the 'failures' column in the rssc_sub table.
+If it reaches 5 failures the subscription will be removed.

 ### POST /cancel/

 Posting to /cancel/ tells the server that you wish to stop receiving updates from the specified feed.